apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 If you want to trigger deferral, at any place in your operator, you can call ``self.defer(trigger, method_name, kwargs, timeout)``.
 This raises a special exception for Airflow.
 The arguments are:

-* ``trigger``: An instance of a trigger that you want to defer.
+* ``trigger``: An instance of a trigger that you want to defer to.
 It will be serialized into the database.
-* ``method_name``: The method name of your operator that you want Airflow to call when it resumes.
+* ``method_name``: The method name on your operator that you want Airflow to call when it resumes.
 * ``kwargs``: (Optional) Additional keyword arguments to pass to the method when it is called.
 Defaults to ``{}``.
 * ``timeout``: (Optional) A timedelta that specifies a timeout after which this deferral will fail, and fail the task instance.
 Defaults to ``None``, which means no timeout.